 |Budget||Adequacy and appropriateness of the budget to carry out the project, including institutional contributions or other non-federal matching funds.||20%|

-Reporting: Required reports include a progress report due in February 2021 and final report required 30 days after the project closes or no later than July 21, 2021.
+Reporting: Required reports include a progress report due in February 2022 and final report required 30 days after the project closes or no later than July 21, 2022.
 The final report will include an evaluation of the project’s effectiveness relative to the proposed objectives and other standard ISGC and NASA reporting requirements.
+Future funding is contingent upon all reporting requirements met annually.
 Evaluation metrics will include:

 - number of students (including demographics) involved in hands-on research,

-- demonstrated scholarship as measured by produce papers, presentations, other publications, talks, posters and/or patents/licenses,
+- demonstrated scholarship as measured by produce peer-reviewed papers, presentations, other publications, talks, posters and/or patents/licenses,

 - NASA collaborations established or strengthened,